 Have been a key source of water for centuries.
 Around 850 BC King Mesha of Moab “… and I made two reservoirs in the midst of [Qerkhah].
 Now there was no cistern in the city, so I said to all the people, “Make you every man a cistern in his house”. – From the translation in Harding: Antiquities of Jordan, 1967 p.
 43.

 How best can I best use my Water Cistern?

 Water is collected or harvested from roofs of buildings via catchments such as gutters.
 This water is used to supply a portion of the household water requirements.
 Houses can be designed to maximize the amount of water that is collected.

-There are large savings if your are paying for your current water supply.
-Rainwater is a excellent alternative to very expensive drilled wells.
-You can waste alot of money on a drilled well and get nothing in return!
+There are large savings if you are paying for your current water supply.
+Rainwater is an excellent alternative to very expensive drilled wells.
+You can waste a lot of money on a drilled well and get nothing in return!
 It is better to invest your money into something that is more reliable.

 Portable Water Storage

 For remote locations water cisterns can be used as storage containers, which is refilled by a local water supplier.

 Texas Manual on Rainwater Harvesting.
 Very informative publication and is free in pdf form.